tomvantilburg89/RickAndMortyChallenge/README.md

     - Changed dimension controller to be altered for search
     - updated location index template accordingly
     - Updated episodes index template accordingly
+- `BAXRMC-34` Add dimension search field to navigate to a "given" dimension
 ---

 # Used resources